dmbarbour/glas/docs/GlasApps.md

 A step that returns successfully is committed.
 A failed step is aborted then retried, implicitly waiting for changes to external conditions.
 The first step receives 'init' and the final step returns 'halt'.
 Intermediate steps receive and return 'step'.

-This is an example of a *transaction machine* - modeling an application as a repeating transaction.
-Transaction machines are simple yet offer a robust foundation for reactivity, concurrency, and process control.
+This is an example of a *transaction loop* - modeling an application as a repeating transaction.
+Transaction loops are simple yet offer a robust foundation for reactivity, concurrency, and process control.
 However, these benefits rely on optimizations that are difficult to implement on step functions.
 To resolve this, I intend to develop a specialized program representation.

-## Transaction Machines
+## Transaction Loops

-Transaction machines model software systems as an open set of repeating, atomic, isolated transactions in a shared environment.
+Transaction loops model software systems as an open set of repeating, atomic, isolated transactions in a shared environment.
 Scheduling of different transactions is non-deterministic.
 This is a simple idea, but has many nice systemic properties regarding extensibility, composability, concurrency, distribution, reactivity, and live coding.
-However, transaction machines depend on advanced optimizations such as replication to evaluate many non-deterministic choices in parallel, and incremental computing to stabilize replicas.
+However, transaction loops depend on advanced optimizations such as replication to evaluate many non-deterministic choices in parallel, and incremental computing to stabilize replicas.
 Implementation of the optimizer is the biggest development barrier for this model.

 ### Waiting and Reactivity

 If nothing changes, repeating a deterministic, unproductive transaction is guaranteed to again be unproductive.
 The system can recognize a simple subset of unproductive transactions and defer repetition until a relevant change occurs.
 Essentially, we can optimize a busy-wait into triggering updates on change.

 The most obvious unproductive transaction is the failed transaction.
 Thus, aborting a transaction expresses waiting for changes.
 For example, if we abort a transaction after it fails to read from an empty channel, we'll implicitly wait on updates to the channel.
 Successful transactions are unproductive if we know repetition writes the same values to the same variables.
-Optimizing the success case would support spreadsheet-like evaluation of transaction machines.
+Optimizing the success case would support spreadsheet-like evaluation of transaction loops.

 Further, incremental computing can be supported.
 Instead of fully recomputing each transaction, it is feasible to implement repetition as rolling back to the earliest change in observed input and recomputing from there.
 We can design applications to take advantage of this optimization by first reading relatively stable variables, such as configuration data, then read unstable variables near end of transaction.
 This results in a tight 'step' loop that also reacts swiftly to changes in configuration data.